beyond-the-cloud-dev/soql-lib/website/docs/key-concepts.md

 #### Interface + non-static

-Very useful when you have different teams/streams who need different query configuration.
+Very useful when you have different teams/streams that need different query configurations.

 ```apex
 public with sharing virtual class BaseAccountSelector implements SOQL.Selector {